Sviat1001/SDM_lab_1/README.md

-# SDM_lab_1
+# Quadratic equation solving program
-## This is a program that solves quadratic equations
-## The program supports interactive and non-interactive modes.
+This is a program that solves quadratic equations.
+The program supports interactive and non-interactive modes.
 In interactive mode the user inputs parameters by using a console.
-## In non-interactive mode the user inputs parameters by using a prepared text document
+In non-interactive mode the user inputs parameters by using a prepared text document
 ## Instruction on how to install the program:
 ### 1. Copy the repository folder
 ```bash